victorialolo/Super_Store/README.md

 ## Problem Statement

 An international company in the United States wishes to build an headquarter office in the location where the highest sales were made.
-At the opening event, the takeholders wish to award the customer with the highest sales and also to appoint the best salesrep(i.e the salesrep that has made the highest sales) as a new sales manager of the new headquarter.
+At the opening event, the stakeholders wish to award the customer with the highest sales and also to appoint the best salesrep(i.e the salesrep that has made the highest sales) as a new sales manager of the new headquarter.
 The stakeholders have hereby entrusted that i carry out analysis and report.

 After thinking critically, some questions need answers: